honghuo123/Brain_corp/README.md

 • Multi-thread performance.
 Current implementation allows as many concurrent HTTP threads to be run, and separate read/write locking mechanism allows optimal performance.
 Further tuning, however, can still be done using load testers like JMeter.

 • System stability.
 Current code was put under 24-hour continues load, no memory leak was found.
 For real-life use, more rigorous test conditions need to be applied

+• Unit-tests.
+More negative test-cases could be added.
+(I did cover some in my scripts, but for cleanness I didn't include all)